menu

 Occupations and Workforce

-Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hills is a city of service providers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Hills who work in healthcare (13.20%), business and financial occupations (8.56%), and office and administrative support (6.60%).
+Because occupations involving physical labor dominate the local economy, Hills is generally considered to be a blue-collar town.
+35.14% of the Hills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hills is a city of service providers, professionals, and managers.
+There are especially a lot of people living in Hills who work in healthcare (12.03%), business and financial occupations (8.73%), and maintenance occupations (6.84%).

 Setting & Lifestyle

-Hills is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Hills’s overall crime rate is lower than average for the country.
+Because of many things, Hills is a great place for families with children to consider.
+First of all, many other families with children live here, making Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The population of Hills overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hills, 21.61% have at least a bachelor's degree.
+In terms of college education, Hills is nearly on par with the US average for all cities of 21.84%: 19.07% of adults 25 and older in Hills have a bachelor's degree or advanced degree.

 The people who call Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hills residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hills include German, Dutch, Norwegian, Irish, and Russian.
+Important ancestries of people in Hills include German, Dutch, Norwegian, Polish, and Irish.

 The most common language spoken in Hills is English.
 Other important languages spoken here include Polish and Italian.